Taliban announce new government for Afghanistan

 - Published

-The Taliban have announced an interim government in Afghanistan, to be led by one of their founders and with an FBI-wanted militant as interior minister.
+The Taliban have announced an interim government in Afghanistan, and declared the country an "Islamic Emirate".

-The government will be led by Mullah Mohammad Hassan Akhund, with Taliban co-founder Mullah Abdul Ghani Baradar as deputy, a spokesman told reporters.
+The government will be led by Mullah Mohammad Hassan Akhund, one of the movement's founders.

-"We know the people of our country have been waiting for a new government," spokesman Zabihullah Mujahid added.
+The interior minister will be a feared FBI-wanted leader of the Haqqani militant group.

-The Taliban took control of most of the country more than three weeks ago.
+The Taliban seized control of most of the country more than three weeks ago, ousting the previous elected leadership.

 The announcement of the acting cabinet is a key step in the formation of a Taliban government.

-Other appointments include Mullah Yaqoob as acting defence minister, and Mullah Abdul Salam Hanafi as a second deputy.

-Sarajuddin Haqqani, the new acting interior minister, is head of the militant group known as Haqqani Network.
+Sarajuddin Haqqani, the new acting interior minister, is head of the militant group known as the Haqqani network who are affiliated with the Taliban and have been behind some of the deadliest attacks in the country's two-decade-long war.

+Unlike the wider Taliban, the Haqqani network has been designated a foreign terrorist organisation by the US.

+Other appointments include Mullah Yaqoob as acting defence minister, Amir Khan Muttaqi as acting foreign minister, and Taliban co-founder Mullah Abdul Ghani Baradar and Mullah Abdul Salam Hanafi as two deputies.

+Asked why no women were appointed, Ahmadullah Wasiq told the BBC's Secunder Kermani that the cabinet had not been finalised yet.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.